-Lyminge is rich with archaeology and many excavations over the years have shown a variety of archaeological finds.
-Archaeological evidence has been discovered from the Mesolithic, some 8-10,000 years ago just after the end of the last Ice Age, and there have been finds of two flint axe heads made by the first farmers of the Neolithic, some 4-5,000 years ago.
-There were Bronze Age graves on Tayne Field in the middle of Lyminge, and excavations ahead of the new housing development by the New Lyminge Surgery revealed an Iron Age farmstead from just before the Roman Conquest in the 1st century AD.
-Strangely there is no evidence for occupation during the period of Roman rule, but people were living in Lyminge again and burying their dead here from the end of the 5th Century, and there has been continuous occupation ever since.
-An early interest in the archaeology of Lyminge was shown by the Rector of the Parish Church from 1854-96, Canon Jenkins who was one of the founder members of the Kent Archaeological Society.
-He discovered the remains of a 7th Century church, built in the first phase of the conversion following the arrival of St Augustine in Kent, sent by the Pope in Rome in 597 AD.
+An early interest in the archaeology of Lyminge was shown by the Rector from 1854-96, Canon Robert Jenkins who was one of the founder members of the Kent Archaeological Society.
+He discovered the remains of a 7th Century church, built in the first phase of the conversion following the arrival of St Augustine in Kent, who was sent by the Pope in Rome in 597 AD.
 When the Elham Valley Railway was built in the 1880s, artefacts from a 5th-6th Century cemetery were found.
 In the 1950s, another cemetery of this period was discovered when a mushroom shed was being constructed in a field off Canterbury Road.
 Excavations at that time and subsequently in advance of building work have led to the discovery of some very interesting grave artefacts, many of which are now on display in Maidstone Museum.

 Between 2008 and 2015 Dr Gabor Thomas, assisted by Dr Alexandra Knox and a team from the University of Reading undertook a programme of archaeological excavation in Lyminge.
 This revealed a complex of timber halls on Tayne Field dating from the mid 6th to the mid 7th Centuries, almost certainly the centre of the royal estate that is recorded in historical documents.
-Around the church was found evidence for the monastery that is known to have existed, and this appears to have been there from at least the end of the 7th Century into the later 9th Century.
+Around the church was found evidence for the monastic community that is known to have existed, and this appears to have been there from at least the end of the 7th Century into the later 9th Century.
 The final report on these excavations is still being prepared, but summary findings for each season’s work can be accessed by following the links below.

 Pathways to the Past was a community based project that in 2019 enabled re-excavation of the 7th Century church originally excavated by Canon Jenkins in 1859.
 Gabor Thomas returned to Lyminge to lead this excavation, which enabled us to gain a much better understanding of what Canon Jenkins had found.
 The report on the 2019 excavation is now available on-line.